openethereum/openethereum.github.io/oo7-Parity-Examples.md

-var id = transBond.tie(console.log); // Tie console to the TransformBond to watch when it triggers on value change. bond.changed(32);  // You change the value of the bond. window.setTimeout(bond.changed('new value'), 1000); // After one second change the value again transBond.untie(id); // You cna also untie a function again
+var id = transBond.tie(console.log); // Tie console to the TransformBond to watch when it triggers on value change. bond.changed(32);  // You change the value of the bond. window.setTimeout(bond.changed('new value'), 1000); // After one second change the value again transBond.untie(id); // You can also untie a function again
 ```
 Now we can see the power of bonds.
-While the first change will still behave like a normal promise and triggers our various console outputs, the second change just a second later will again reactive the promise.
+While the first change will still behave like a normal promise and triggers our various console outputs, the second change just a second later will again reactivate the promise.
 So we can be sure to always operate on the most recent value.

 For example we can easily create joint Bonds which trigger when all values are ready.
 Or TransformBonds with multiple dependencies.